RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-escrow-0.1.0.md

 ## Interpretation

-When a request is paid with escrow, the events `TransferWithReferenceAndFee` are interepreted the same way and from the same contract.
+When a request is paid with escrow, the events `TransferWithReferenceAndFee` are interpreted the same way and from the same contract.

 Additionally, `LockWithReferenceAndFee` and `LockFreeze` events can be used to compute a pre-payment balance.